-Super-Fast composting above ground with a Compot is so easy you will wonder why you haven’t tried it yet.
-It takes all the hard work out of turning compost bays or tumblers and works faster and more efficiently, composting more than just your kitchen waste and paper waste.
+Super-Fast composting above ground with an eco-eze Compot is so easy you will wonder why you haven’t tried it yet.
+It takes all the hard work out of turning compost bays or tumblers.
+Plus it’s a faster and more efficient at composting more than just your kitchen waste.

 Why is above ground composting using a Compot fast and easy?

-Basically, because worms want to level out soil all the time, they keep removing all the contents down into the soil below.
-All you need do is keep topping up your Compot and keep topping up your paper, cardboard and weed waste around your Compot.
+The strange thing about worms is they want to level out soil all the time.
+Thus they keep removing all the contents inside your above ground system down into the soil below.
+All you need do is keep topping up your Compot.
+And and keep topping up your paper, cardboard and weed waste around your Compot.

-The Soldier Flies do all the hard work on the inside of the Compot while the worms do all the hard work on the outside of the Compot.
-The Soldier Flies are so fast and efficient the contents keep reducing inside your Compot while the leachate trickles into the soil below and nourishes your garden.
+The Soldier Flies do all the hard work on the inside of the Compot with your kitchen waste.
+While the worms do all the hard work on the outside of the Compot with the heavy fibrous waste.
+The Soldier Flies are so fast and efficient the contents keep reducing inside your Compot.
+Leachate produced from this process trickles into the soil below and nourishes your garden.

 All the bugs and critters found inside this system all help move the contents down into the ground below.

-This method saves more waste from ending up in your council tip without all the hard work usually associated with composting.
+This method saves more waste from ending up in your council tip.
+And without all the hard work usually associated with composting.

-Other methods of composting require turning or tumbling and generally are slower because of their size and how they function.
+The other methods of composting generally require turning or tumbling.
+Generally they are slower as well because of their size and how they function.

 Benefits of using the Compot above ground?